apache/helix/src/site/markdown/Concepts.md

   }
 }
 ```
-Each node in the cluster has its own Current state.
+Each node in the cluster has its own CurrentState.

-### EXTERNAL VIEW
+### External View

-In order to communicate with the PARTICIPANTs, external clients need to know the current state of each of the PARTICIPANT.
+In order to communicate with the PARTICIPANTs, external clients need to know the current state of each of the PARTICIPANTs.
 The external clients are referred to as SPECTATORS.
-In order to make the life of SPECTATOR simple, Helix provides EXTERNALVIEW that is an aggregated view of the current state across all nodes.
-The EXTERNALVIEW has similar format as IDEALSTATE.
+In order to make the life of SPECTATOR simple, Helix provides an EXTERNALVIEW that is an aggregated view of the current state across all nodes.
+The EXTERNALVIEW has a similar format as IDEALSTATE.

 ```
 {